iholloma/crdh/_essays/v01-12-the-two-diseases-are-so-utterly-dissimilar.md

 ![A bar chart showing the number of newspaper pages where the term "influenza" appeared compared to the word "cholera" per year in American newspapers.](/assets/img/v01/ewing/influenza-cholera-key-word-years-chronam-ahn.jpeg)
 {% endfigure %}

-{% figure caption: "This chart uses the tool of proximity search to identify pages on which the two terms, influenza and cholera, appeared within 50 words of each other in Chronicling America and America’s Historical Newspapers.
+{% figure caption: "Figure 2.
+This chart uses the tool of proximity search to identify pages on which the two terms, influenza and cholera, appeared within 50 words of each other in Chronicling America and
+America’s Historical Newspapers.
 This tool suggests changes over time in how these terms were collocated on these pages; this tool does not, however, suggest interpretations of the meanings of these collections.
 By adjusting the yearly segments to begin in June and end in May, this chart